Cig Harvey explores grief and death through the quiet beauty of floral life

 We’re still in the midst of COVID-19, and there’s the war in Ukraine going on now.
 How does art respond to that?

 More and more, as I get older, I feel like this is the central theme of why I make work: the idea that we can unite on certain things.
 Our politics might be wildly different, but we can unite on nature and what is considered beautiful.
-Years ago, I was on a in Florida, on Sanibel , and every night around sunset, people gather on the beach, and they clap the sundown.
+Years ago, I was on a beach in , on Sanibel , and every night around sunset, people gather on the beach, and they clap the sundown.
 They count it down, ten, nine, eight… It’s just nature doing its thing, but the light and the colors are glorious.

 I do feel that art can somehow help create repair.
 Last year, all through COVID-19 I did projections at night in my town.
 I was supposed to do it for four days; it was right around election time, and COVID was soaring, and the clocks went back.
 So I started doing these projections on a 50-foot by 30-foot wall ; hot pink flowers and all the work from Blue Violet.
-It was the highlight of my career because people were driving home—not people who would typically go to an art gallery—and just stop and pull over.
+It was the emotional highlight of my career because people were driving home—not people who would typically to an art gallery—and just stop and pull over.
 It became this event that people would go to at night.
 I did it for four months, every night.
 I watched people, and I saw that it somehow helped.

 You grew up in a rural area of Devon, England surrounded by nature.
 How did that upbringing influence you and your interests as an artist?